Tuesday, 10 December 2024

 Human skeleton discovered on famous Antikythera wreck - video

-The online edition of the journal Nature reports that during another expedition to the famous Antikythera wreck, a team of explorers discovered a human skeleton.
+Listen to this article The online edition of the journal Nature reports that during another expedition to the famous Antikythera wreck, a team of explorers discovered a human skeleton.
 The 2,000-year-old remains are so well preserved that they will be studied in detail.
-It will be a unique and unprecedented situation when the genetic material of a victim of
+It will be a unique and unprecedented situation when the genetic material

 Published: September 24, 2016 - 16:51